Energy company reviews

 Which? verdict on Utility Warehouse

-Utility Warehouse receives low levels of complaints, perhaps explaining its four stars out of five complaints-handling rating in our survey.
-But it’s not the speediest firm to resolve complaints – less than half were resolved within two days in the first six months of 2018, according to its data.
+Utility Warehouse receives low levels of complaints, perhaps explaining its four-star rating for complaints-handling in our survey.
+But it’s not the speediest firm to resolve complaints – just over half were resolved within two days in the first six months of 2019, according to its data.

-Utility Warehouse’s business model is unique, with customers also working as ‘agents’ to recruit new customers.
-These agents might give a rosier view because of that relationship, so we also checked the customer score excluding them.
+Utility Warehouse’s business model is unique, with some customers also working as ‘agents’ to recruit new customers and they earn money by doing so.
+These partners might give a rosier view because of that relationship, so we also checked the customer score excluding them.
 We found that there was no difference this year.

-Cons: You’ll need to buy multiple service to get the cheapest deals which might not work for everyone
+Cons: You’ll need to buy multiple services to get the cheapest deals which might not work for everyone

 Utility Warehouse fuel sources